Homemade BMW motorcycle parts washer (car parts too)

 This page is in response to several requests for information about my homemade parts washer.

 Build your own parts washer cheaply and easily.
 Since I had recently retired (1975) from a BMW dealership, I found that I was spoiled with having a Safety Kleen parts washer.
 I was lost without my parts washer.
 So I built this one over 40 years ago while living in Fort Bidwell, Ca. Caution, use only approved environmentally safe solvent.

 It consists of only a few basic parts.
-I used a sink that I found in a stream bed after a flood washed it down, probably from the old ghost gold mining town.
+I used a sink that I found in a stream bed after a flood washed it down from the old ghost gold mining town.
 It sits on a homemade frame made with angle iron from old bed frames salvaged from the dump.
 The tank is a standard 15-gallon drum barrel with a top that has a standard bung hole in its center.

 This shows the plumbing adapters that I needed to reduce the sink drain down to a reasonable size and dump into the tank.

 This photo shows a top view of the tank.
 The second bucket is a 5-gallon paint type.
-It has many holes punched onto the bottom for the solvent to flow through.
-I use 3 layers of any soft cloth (old “T” shirts work well) cut in a circle and laying in the bottom.
+It has many holes punched into the bottom for the solvent to flow through.
+I use 3 layers of any soft cloth (old “T” shirts work well) cut in a circle and lying in the bottom.
 The inner bucket is a one-gallon paint bucket with holes in its bottom and only one more round cloth as a filter.
 I change it more often than the larger one.
-The dirty solvent must pass through a grate in the sink, through the first filter in the one-gallon bucket, through the 3 layers of filter cloth in the 5-gallon bucket and then into the 15-gallon barrel.
-It works fairly well at keeping the solvent looking clear.
+The dirty solvent must pass through a grate in the sink, through the first filter in the one-gallon bucket, through the 3 layers of the filter cloth in the 5-gallon bucket, and then into the 15-gallon barrel.
+It works well at keeping the solvent looking clear.